Anatomy of a Spider - Different Spider Body Parts

 To learn more about this body part of spiders, we look at its constituent parts:

 • Spinnerets: modified appendages and organs made up of many microtubes that connect to silk glands.
-Through these microtubes the spiders expel the silk to weave their web with which some cover their dens or trap their prey.
+Through these microtubes, the spiders expel the silk to weave their web with which some cover their dens or trap their prey.
+The diversity in spinneret structures among species reflects the variety of silk functions, from capturing prey to constructing shelters.

-• Reproductive system: females have an oviduct, a seminal receptacle and an ovary.
-Males have testicles, spermatic duct and copulatory organ, specifically the pedipalps explained in the previous section.
+• Reproductive system: females have an oviduct, a seminal receptacle, and an ovary.
+Males have testicles, a spermatic duct, and a copulatory organ, specifically the pedipalps explained in the previous section.
 Discover in this related article more detail on how spiders reproduce.
+The reproductive strategies of spiders can be quite complex, with elaborate mating rituals and sometimes even cannibalism.

 Legs